 Looking to take your first crack at thru-hiking?
 This 310-mile long trail in Minnesota might be your best bet.

-A brief overview of the Superior Trail
+Pros and Cons of Hiking the Superior Trail

 How long does it take to hike the Superior Trail?

 Most hikers take between two to four weeks to complete the Superior Hiking Trail thru-hike, while other hikers choose to hike a section of the SHT.
 Traditionally, the SHT starts at the northern Duluth Martin Road Trailhead and heads north for 260 miles (not counting spur trails breaking off from the main route).
 Hiking from south to north is recommended as cell phone service is limited at the most northern end.
 As a result, it’s difficult to change your plans should something go awry at the beginning.